One-on-One Writing Consultations

-All consultations are half hour appointments.
+All consultations are 40-minute appointments.
 Only one consultation can be scheduled at a time; a second consultation cannot be booked until the first one is completed.
 Eligible scholars can schedule up to six half hour consultations every quarter.
-We do not offer consultations during finals week or on university holidays (e.g. Martin Luther King Day, Spring Break, etc.).
+We do not offer consultations during finals week or on university holidays (e.g. Martin Luther King, Jr., Day, Spring Break, etc.).

-Please note that consultations are only for currently-enrolled graduate students and postdoctoral scholars in disciplines served by Graduate Studies.
-UC Davis Graduate students pursuing one of the following degree objectives: PhD, EdD, MA, MS, MFA, MPH, or MHS are eligible for consultations.
-One of our Graduate Writing Fellows is also funded by the School of Nursing and is available to meet with Nursing students on the Sacramento campus.
-Nursing students may use services on the main campus as well.
+Please note that consultations are only for currently-enrolled graduate students and postdoctoral scholars.
+UC Davis Graduate students pursuing one of the following degree objectives: PhD, EdD, MA, MBA, MBSA, MS, MFA, MPH, MPAc, MHS, or Post Docs are eligible for consultations.

 Where are writing consultations held?

-Our WAC consultants input their consultation availability on the scheduling calendar.
-All consultations are held on week days between the hours of 9am and 5pm.
+Our consultants enter their consultation availability on the scheduling calendar.
 We only hold consultations when the university is in session.
-During Fall, Winter, and Spring quarters, there are six fellows offering 2 hours of consultations per week.
+During Fall, Winter, and Spring quarters, there are eight fellows offering four 40-minute consultations per week.
 During Summer Sessions 1 and 2, two fellows offer three hours of consultations per week.
 Availability for any given quarter typically does not show up on the scheduling calendar until just before the beginning of that new quarter or summer session.
 If it is a break or finals week, please be patient until our availability is updated.

 Help, I'm having trouble scheduling a consultation!

-- it is not finals week or a university holiday (we do not hold consultations during these times).
-If we are on a break between quarters, consultation times likely will not go live until shortly before the start of the quarter.
+- It is not finals week or a university holiday (we do not hold consultations during these times).
+If we are on a break between quarters, consultation times will go live shortly before the start of the quarter.
 We do not allow scheduling of consultations more than a few months in advance.